gecko984/supervenn/README.md

 ```
 <img src="https://i.imgur.com/4kDKSGs.png" width=400>
 Here, the numbers on the right are the set sizes (cardinalities), and numbers on the top show how many sets does this
 intersection make part of.
-The grey bars underneath represent the same numbers visually.
+The grey bars represent the same numbers visually.

 ### Most important arguments
 - `set_annotations`: names to be displayed in each row instead of `Set_0`, `Set_1` etc.